AdaCore/learn/content/courses/advanced-ada/chapters/aggregates.rst

 Missing components
 ~~~~~~~~~~~~~~~~~~

-All components must have an associated value.
-If we don't specify a value for a
+All aggregate components must have an associated value.
+If we don't specify a
-certain component, an exception is raised:
+value for a certain component, an exception is raised:

 .. code:: ada run_button project=Courses.Advanced_Ada.Aggregates.Array_Aggregates
     :class: ada-run-expect-failure